 The HSDS accepts a variety of heritage science and conservation data types in accordance with the Accepted File Formats published by the Archaeology Data Service.
-Please note that this is not an exhaustive list and the HSDS is open to discussing deposition of new and innovative techniques and datasets using alternative file types.
+Please note that this is not an exhaustive list and the HSDS is open to discussing applications that use new and innovative techniques and datasets using alternative file types.
 Applicants proposing alternative formats should contact us before submitting an application to discuss (applications@hsds.ac.uk).

-For more information on the types of data accepted by HSDS, please see our Collections Policy.
+For more information on the types of data we work with, please see our Collections Policy.